Freight Shipping from Baltimore to Denver

 How much does it cost to ship freight from Baltimore to Denver?

-Full truckload (FTL) rates from Baltimore, MD to Denver, CO currently range from $4,212-$5,191 for a standard dry van load over the 1,959-mile route.
+Full truckload (FTL) rates from Baltimore, MD to Denver, CO currently range $4,212-$5,191 (roughly $2.16-$2.67 per mile over 1,959 miles).
 LTL shipments typically cost $1,277-$2,065 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Baltimore to Denver?